 2. Crankbaits: Because they imitate the movement of a wounded baitfish, crankbaits are another good pike lure.
 Seek out crankbaits with deep-diving lip sizes that can reach the depth at which pike are feeding.

-3. Topwater lures: Fishing with topwater lures is exciting because you can see the pike strike on the surface of the water.
+3. Topwater lures: Pike fishing with topwater lures is exciting because you can see the pike strike on the surface of the water.
 Look for topwater lures that resemble mice, frogs, or other small creatures that pike enjoy eating.

 4. Jerk baits: Jerk baits, which imitate the irregular movement of a wounded baitfish, are another efficient pike lure.
 Look for jerk baits with several treble hooks and a long, slim body.